 By Neil Baldwin

-There was a “boutique” yoga studio near where I was living in Bronte, and I liked the idea of being able to walk to yoga, and I liked the idea of it being small and personal (no class was larger than 10 students!).
-But I really didn’t know much of what yoga was about or what I was getting myself into.
-Or that, 6 years down the road, I would find myself perched in the air atop my instructor’s feet in a yoga teacher training class LOL!
+There was a “boutique” yoga studio near where I was living, and I liked the idea of being able to walk to yoga, and I liked the idea of it being small and personal (no class was larger than 10 students!).
+But, beyond that, I really didn’t know much of what yoga was about or what I was getting myself into.
+Or that, 6 years down the road, I would find myself perched in the air atop my instructor’s feet in a yoga teacher training class!

 Yoga is one of those experiences that isn’t the same for any two people.
 You make it what you need it to be, what you want it to be.
 And it also makes you.
 Get into a regular yoga practice and it will poke you and prod you.
-And likely intrigue you enough to keep wanting to continue along the path… perhaps similar to cooking or arts or music for people.
+And likely intrigue you enough to keep wanting to continue along the path… perhaps similar to cooking or arts or music or other such pursuits.

-After 5 years of practice, some in yoga studio classes but lots of it independent, I decided to enrol in a Yoga Teacher Training (YTT) program.
+After 5 years of practice, some in yoga studio classes but lots of it on my own, I decided to enrol in a Yoga Teacher Training (YTT) program.
 I had no intention to be a teacher, the goal was purely to deepen my practice in way that could not be found through classes or solo practice.
-The YTT program offered by Sheridan College in conjunction with a local studio appealed in part because of the curriculum balance between yoga practice (i.e., the poses) and yoga theory.
+The YTT program offered by Sheridan College in conjunction with a local studio appealed in part because of the curriculum balance between asana practice (i.e., the poses) and yoga theory.

 Though graduates would be RYT-200 certified, it was in fact 288 hours of in-person class time split evenly between practical and theory.
 In fact, over 300 hours including the nutrition & health course we all did as a “mandatory elective”.
 And it was spread over 16 months, which for me offered better opportunity to integrate what I was learning than attending one of the intensive YTT programs which are more common.